Nyo2x/portfolio/README.md

-# Aspiring Software Engineer / IT Graduate
+# Aspiring Software Engineer | Cybersecurity / IT Graduate
 I build software and love solving problems with code.

 #### About Me